qmolt/fl_fasor-max/README.md

 # Versions History

 **v0.1**
--**Important**: fixes first point of the curve to be the correct value instead of zero -**Important**: fadetime attribute now works properly -Default curve is not weird anymore
+- **Important**: fixes first point of the curve to be the correct value instead of zero
+- **Important**: fadetime attribute now works properly
+- Default curve is not weird anymore
--Attributes change in attrui when set by message -***known bug***: attributes doesn't change when written in *attrui*, only changes when the number is changed by dragging the mouse ...don't ask me why
+- Attributes change in attrui when set by message
+- ***known bug***: attributes doesn't change when written in *attrui*, only changes when the number is changed by dragging the mouse ...don't ask me why